 Since all organisms that have lived on Earth arose from some primitive life form, then either all living organisms would have some supernatural component, or no living organism would have a supernatural component.
 In other words, human beings would not be special.
-The only other possible evidence for a soul is Consciousness.
+This is relevant to the next issue, Consciousness.

 Consciousness.
 Consciousness is often confused with intelligence.
 All organisms need a degree of intelligence to survive.
-Intelligence is inherently different from consciousness, in that computers and mousetraps have some degree of intelligence, but there is no reason to assume they are conscious.
+Intelligence is inherently different from consciousness, in that computers and mousetraps have some degree of intelligence, but they are not conscious.
 We can explain how the brain produces intelligence, but there is as yet no way that consciousness can be explained in material terms.

 There are conditions under which people are said to “lose consciousness”.
 One such condition is when they go to sleep.
 But sleep is a complex thing, with different kinds of brain activity, sometimes without consciousness and sometimes with consciousness in the form of dreams.
 Other conditions whereby people lose consciousness are when they faint, or are in a coma, or are completely anaesthetised.
 All occasions of consciousness and all occasions of losing consciousness have to do with the functioning of the brain.
 If there were some supernatural partner that, along with the brain, produced consciousness, what would that partner be doing when someone lost consciousness?
 All it could do is wait for messages from the brain.
 If there ceased to be a functional brain, the partner would either wait “eternally” to be presented with something to be conscious of, or just subside into whatever it emerged from.

 Presumably, any supernatural consciousness would be related to, and depend upon, the supernatural entity that might give life.
 Since that life-giving entity would have no need to continue after the death of its organism, there would be no need for its associated consciousness to continue.